HBCU medical schools to tackle organ transplant disparities

 Concerns about equitable access to organ transplants have existed for decades in America.
 But attention has increased in recent years after the global COVID-19 pandemic exacted a disparate toll among Black Americans and laid bare the nation’s long-standing racial health inequities caused by structural racism, unequal access to care and bias within the nation’s medical system.

 “At the heart of all this is the profound disparity in transplants that are given and performed on African Americans versus whites in our country, and it’s a long-standing problem and issue,” said Dr. James E.K.
-Hildreth, president and CEO of Meharry Medical College in an interview with The Associated Press.
+Hildreth, president and CEO of Meharry Medical College, in an interview with The Associated Press.

 “And some of this messaging has to come from trusted organizations, which is another one of the reasons that we believe that the four Black medical schools have a very important role to play that quite honestly could not be filled by any other organizations in the country,” Hildreth said.